 It is possible that suits will be filed, or allegations received from stockholders, naming us and/or our officers and directors as defendants.
 These potential lawsuits are subject to inherent uncertainties, and the actual defense and disposition costs will depend upon many unknown factors.
 The outcome of these lawsuits is uncertain.
-We could be forced to expend significant resources in the defense of these suits, and we may not prevail.
+We could be forced to expend significant time and resources in the defense of these suits, and we may not prevail.
 In addition, we may incur substantial legal fees and costs in connection with these lawsuits.
+Although we carry insurance to protect us from such claims, our insurance may not provide adequate coverage.
 It is possible that we could, in the future, incur judgments or enter into settlements of claims for monetary damages.
 A decision adverse to our interests on these actions could result in the payment of substantial damages, or possibly fines, and could have a material adverse effect on our cash flow, results of operations and financial position.